fanf2/kbd/README.md

 Key sizes are usually quoted as so many "u", as in units, which are the size of one standard key.
 1u is 0.75 inches.

-There are a number of common form-factors:
+There are a number of common form-factors, including:

   * Tenkeyless, aka TKL: Like a full-size keyboard without the number pad (which has more than 10 keys, shrug)